martinsumner/leveled/README.md

 Changes to the store should be acknowledged if and only if they have been persisted to the Journal.
 The Inker can efficiently find value in the store by looking up the journal file using the sequence number of change in a Manifest it maintains mapping sequence number ranges to Journal files.

-The Inker can also scan the Journal from a particular sequence number, for example to recover another actor's lost state following a shutdown.
+The Inker can also scan the Journal from a particular sequence number, for example to recover the Penciller's lost in-memory state following a shutdown.

 ### The Penciller